jpartlow/workstation/README.md

 You may manually clone pl-dev onto a host and run bin/install.sh, but you will likely need to have already prepared the host with your ssh keys.

-If you are preparing a vm, and you have an account with root or sudo root privileges and ssh keys, then you can just invoke this to install puppet-agent 1.4.1 and apply the workstation manifest on the given host:
+If you are preparing a vm or host with sshd that you have network access to, and you have an account with root or sudo root privileges and ssh keys, then you can just invoke this to install puppet-agent 1.4.1 and apply the workstation manifest on the given host:

 ``` sh
 $ bin/install.sh -a 1.4.1 -h <user>@<host.vm> [-i ssh-keyfile]